abg1979/container-sentry/readme.md

 to specify regular expressions for urls which are allowed to be loaded outside a container.

 This was needed because the VPN provider used by my employer opens a local html page which redirects to the authentication page.
-The [Always in Container](https://addons.mozilla.org/en-US/firefox/addon/always-in-container) intercepts this request and breaks the context which in the end fails the logon to VPN.
+The [Always in Container](https://addons.mozilla.org/en-US/firefox/addon/always-in-container) extension intercepts this request and breaks the context which in the end fails the logon to VPN.

 The extension consists of a [settings page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Implement_a_settings_page) (`src/settings/`) built with [Vue.js](https://vuejs.org/), and a [background script](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Intercept_HTTP_requests) (`src/background/`).
 The settings page allows users to define regex patterns that, when matched against a URL loaded in the browser, will open that URL in a specified